 - Embroidery threads – my favourite brand is DMC, partly because the threads are total quality, but partly also for the slightly silly reason that the head office is just down the road from where I live (which is in a rural village in the UK so kind of bizarre!)
 These threads are also safety tested and washable so you can be sure to use them on any kind of project, including something that’s meant for the little ones.

 - Splitting embroidery threads – For the backstitch parts of the pattern (don’t worry, what’s back stitch and satin stitch is shown further down in a mo…), I split the threads down from 6 strands to 3 so the work doesn’t end up too chunky.
-I do this by cutting the length I want to sew with, gently splitting the strands at the end into 3 and another 3, then holding one set of the 3 in my teeth as I unravel down the length.
+You can do this by cutting the length you want to sew with, gently splitting the strands at the end into 3 and another 3, then holding one set of the 3 in your teeth as you unravel down the length.
 I know – so technical!
-I will have to make a video of this some time…

 - The pattern – you can print the pattern out as is, or when you come to print it, you could choose the scale, up or down as you like.
 I decided to print mine out at 75% so I could fit the design into an 8″ hoop I had lying around.